-Next Move ID Next Move Next Move Description SIC1 Advance active transportation culture and coordinate with the TDM program among transportation active transportation coordinate with the TDM program and transportation among transportation and empathy among transportation users and can collaborate on developing innovative and inclusive road safety solutions.
+Next Move ID Next Move Description Connections to other Big Moves SIC1 Advance active transportation culture and coordinate with the TDM program Implement active modes-related programs and initiatives by leveraging the City's Transportation Demand Management (TDM) program and strengthening relationships with internal and external partners including community organizations and advocates that promote understanding and empathy among transportation users and can collaborate on developing innovative and inclusive road safety solutions.
 HEC, SCT SIC2 Build active modes awareness Continue developing educational opportunities for all mode users to improve community understanding of how to share the road successfully and safely.
-HEC, SCT SIC3 Increase active school trips Increase bicycle and pedestrian commute trips by advancing Safe Routes to School across Fort Collins and designing inclusive programs that support, educate, and encourage both new and long-time active transportation users.
-CAD, HEC, SCT
+HEC, SCT SIC3 Increase active school trips Increase active modes commute trips by advancing Safe Routes to School across all schools in Fort Collins and designing inclusive programs that support, educate, and encourage both new and long-time active transportation users.
+CAD, HEC, SCT SIC4 Expand recreational active modes opportunities Support Park Planning & Development, Natural Areas, and community organizations' efforts to build recreational amenities like a bike park and unpaved trails.
+Recreational amenities can help people, particularly youth, develop skills and confidence and build a culture of support for active modes.
+CCN, CAD, HEC,

-- Number of people engaged through education campaigns - Number of active modes friendly and supportive businesses and employers who offer rewards and programs to facilitate active modes commuting - Percent of Fort Collins students (K-12) using active modes to travel to and from school - Mode share across all trips - Completed active modes improvements and adopted programs that align with guidelines from the League of American Bicyclists - Active modes improvements and adopted programs that align with the Walk Friendly Community Report Card
+- Number of people engaged through education campaigns - Number of active modes friendly and supportive businesses and employers who offer rewards and programs to facilitate active modes commuting - Percent of Fort Collins students (K-12) using active modes to travel to and from school and percent of those students and parents who report a positive experience using active modes to, from, and around school - Mode share across all trips - Completed active modes improvements and adopted programs that align with guidelines from the League of American Bicyclists - Active modes improvements and adopted programs that align with the Walk Friendly Community Report Card